lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

 As an exploration of the data set,  histograms of the training, validation and test set were plot to observe the distribution of the data.
-Out[53] contains a histogram of the training set, validation set and test set in the aforementioned order.
+Out[6] contains a histogram of the training set, validation set and test set in the aforementioned order.
 An interesting observation is that the frequency distribution of the output classes seem to be rather similar in all three sets of data.

 ### Design and Test a Model Architecture

 #### 1. Image Pre-processing

-As a first step, I decided to convert the images to grayscale to reduce the amount of information being fed to the neural network.
-The traffic signs may be identified primarily based on their shapes and figures without color by the human eye, hence in a similar sense, feeding this information to the neural network would reduce the amount of information being processed, thereby saving time and also improving the accuracy of the network.

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data values to between -0.5 and 0.5 as this would be the optimal values in order for the LeNet architecture to work effectively.
+After some testing a range of values for normalization, I noticed that the CNN produced the best results when the image data was normalized between a range of 0.1 to 0.9.
+Here is a list of ranges attempted with the neural net:

+1. -1 to 1
+2. -0.5 to 0.5
+3. 0 to 1
+4. 0.05 to 0.95
+5. 0.1 to 0.9

+From the different trial and errors, it was observed that (5) produced the optimal result with the given CNN architecture.

 #### 2.Final model architecture